particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 - Hardware abstraction layer, allowing your code to be run on a variety of devices
 - Real-time operating system (RTOS)

-The device OS can be updated over-the-air as needed, however you are always in control over updates.
+The Device OS can be updated over-the-air as needed, however you are always in control over updates.
 You can choose whether you want to upgrade or not for any release.

 ### Application firmware